Realising Rights existed to connect people who are typically marginalised and stigmatised in Namibia, to health services.

 We implemented Realising Rights because marginalised people in Namibia can truly benefit from increased connections to their communities and health care.

 Realising Rights was implemented in Namibia, where we worked with MSM in Windhoek, Walvis Bay and Oshakati, and sex workers in Windhoek, Walvis Bay and Oshikango.

 - Reached over 3,000 people of which nearly 1,500 have increased their knowledge and awareness on HIV and know how to protect themselves and their partners.

-- Referred 300 MSM and SW to HIV core services.
+- Referred 300 MSM and sex workers to HIV core services.

 - Reduced stigma in 138 leaders and front line workers against marginalised groups.

 - Reduced stigma in 1,500 family and friends of sex workers and MSM.

 Realising Rights was implemented by our partner in Namibia, Positive Vibes, and funded by Comic Relief.

 I would like to make a donation of:Please enter the amount you would like to donate, ie: '10.00'